ajtran303/artist_analyzer/DEPLOYMENT.md

 ### "No songs found" error
 - Check Worker logs - is it running?
-- Verify `GENIUS_API_TOKEN` is set correctly on both web and worker
+- Verify `DISCOGS_API_TOKEN` is set correctly on both web and worker
+- If lyrics aren't found, consider adding `MUSIXMATCH_API_KEY` for better coverage

 ### Analysis stuck at "Starting..."
 - Check if Worker service is running